typesupply/opentype-cookbook/readme.md

 The actual behavior within the features are defined with rules.
 Following the small caps example above, you can define a rule that states that the `a` glyph should be replaced with `A.sc`.

 Within a feature, it is often necessary to group a set of rules together.
 This group of rules is called a lookup.
-_I think you might be jumping into lookups (an advanced concept) too early.
-While it is clear to us that every feature block basically is a lookup, I think it would be easier to first state really simple substitutions; e.g. ligatures._

 Visually, you can think of features, lookups and rules like this: